id-tarzanych/countries/README.txt

 ?>
 --------------------------------------------------------------------------------

-4 - I18n support?
+4 - I18n support (Countries 7.x-2.x only)

-2009-10-11
-  This is planned, but the i18n project is not even started to be ported yet.
+This is in the implemenation stages using the Entity API integration.

 5 - Why is the delete link hidden on some countries?
 Why is the edit ISO alpha-2 code disabled on some countries?